 Reporting a Hate Crime

-Learn how to report a hate crime and explore steps that are involved.
+Learn how to report a hate crime or a crime based on hate and explore steps that are involved.

 Step 1.
 Reporting to Police

 - If there is an immediate threat to personal safety or property, or if someone has been physically injured, the target, witness, residential staff member, or third party should call the police immediately.
 Call 9-911 from a campus phone, or 911 from a cell phone or off-campus phone.
 Tell the dispatcher what is happening and remain on the line with the dispatcher.